Subject Access Requests

 You have the legal right under the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 to request access to your health records and any other personal information that we may hold about you.
 A request for information made in this way is called a ‘subject access request’ (SAR).

 If you would like a copy of the information our Trust holds about you, or to view this information in person, please complete our Personal Information Access Request Form and return this to the Data Access team.

 The form can be sent by email to:

 If you require any guidance at any stage of the process, please call the Data Access team on:

-We aim to reply promptly to all subject access requests and are legally obliged to provide this information within 40 calendar days of receiving a complete and valid request.
-Please note, a request is not complete and valid until ID requirements have been met and any applicable fees have been paid.
+We aim to reply promptly to all subject access requests and are legally obliged to provide this information within 1 month of receiving a complete and valid request (this may be extended if the request is identified as complex).
+Please note, a request is not complete and valid until ID requirements have been met.

 Requesting Another Person’s Information